 That night we really hit it off and 10 months later, we were married on the farm.

 When Nick arrived things really got exciting!
 Tractors were bought, soil was improved, compost was created, big garden beds and orchards were being prepared, watering systems, you name it!
 We were on our way to sustainability.

 What a whirlwind!
-Almost exactly one year later we welcomed baby Leo, making us a happily blended family of four kids, one rescue maremma dog Bentley and occasionally his best friend Po the border collie, two feisty cats, a multitude of chickens, ducks and turkeys.
+Almost exactly one year later we welcomed baby Leo, making us a happily blended family of four kids, one rescue maremma dog Bentley and occasionally his best friend Po the border collie, two feisty cats, a multitude of chickens, ducks and turkeys, and then Brella the tasmanian smithfield.
 Not to mention the piggies and horses.
 Whew!!

 The principles of our lifestyle and farm are simple really -